lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ## Installation

-After the prerequisites were compelted, I then donwloaded the latest stable version of ntopng on Ubuntu 20.04.
+After the prerequisites were compelted, I then downloaded the latest stable version of ntopng on Ubuntu 20.04.
 ```
 wget https://packages.ntop.org/apt-stable/20.04/all/apt-ntop-stable.deb
 ```